 In fact, she’s quickly become an absolute fan favorite, taking part in multiple DC projects.
 However, despite her growing fame, it wasn’t until 2019 that she finally deserved her standalone TV project – the “Harley Quinn” animated series.

-This Harley Quinn animated series follows the Batman villain as she tries to step out of the Joker’s shadow and make a name for herself.
-In this article, we’ll clue you in on what you can expect from the racy cartoon series and who some of the people behind the scenes are.
+This Harley Quinn animated series follows the character as she tries to step out of the Joker’s shadow and make a name for herself.
+In this article, we’ll clue you in on what you can expect from this racy and critically acclaimed cartoon series and who some of the people behind the scenes are.